 B Corp: Using Business As a Force for Good

-As a Best for Colorado Honoree and an aspiring B Corp, our goal is to become a fully certified B Corp.
-Part of our commitment to becoming B Corp certified is being actively involved in the community and participating in the movement of using business as a force for good.
+We’re a Best for Colorado Honoree and a certified B Corp.
+Part of becoming B Corp certified was being actively involved in the community and participating in the movement of using business as a force for good.
 Certified B Corps strive to “meet the highest standards of verified social and environmental performance, transparency, and accountability,” and we can’t think of a better cause.

 Serving at DeLaney Community Farm and supporting its mission connects with our values in many ways.
 Besides encouraging volunteering and charitable giving, DeLaney focuses on supporting diversity, practicing environmentally friendly farming methods and promoting health, happiness and well-being.

 Volunteering & Charitable Giving Program

 DeLaney Community Farm relies heavily on daily volunteers since it is not self-sustaining.
 Therefore, organizations like these benefit greatly from any help possible.
 Leveraging our Volunteer Time Off (VTO) program, several of our people were not only able but encouraged to volunteer and support this local cause.
 Company-wide volunteer events like these are just one option; our VTO program also supports personal volunteer time for a cause of choice.
 Our ultimate goal is to volunteer at least 80 business hours across personal and company-wide events in 2018.